-But logistics isn't simple.
-David Andries, Vice President of UPS Customer Solutions, explains that a more sophisticated way to think of logistics is: "implementing efficiencies across a business's entire supply chain that help them achieve their strategic goals."
+The simplest definition of logistics is the handling of the details of an operation, but it's not always that simple.
+David Andries, Vice President of UPS Customer Solutions, explains that it's also "implementing efficiencies across a business's entire supply chain that help them achieve their strategic goals."

 Not sure your business has a supply chain?
 It does.
 And it needs logistics to run smoothly.